jump-dev/JuMP.jl/docs/src/manual/variables.md

 ## String names, symbolic names, and bindings

 It's common for new users to experience confusion relating to JuMP variables.
-Part of the problem the overloaded use of "variable" in mathematical optimization, along with the difference between the name that a variable is registered under and the `String` name used for printing.
+Part of the problem is the overloaded use of "variable" in mathematical optimization, along with the difference between the name that a variable is registered under and the `String` name used for printing.